lukepark327/eth-ghost-sol/README.md

 It requires too many fees(gases) to contain all nodes, so we have to prune some useless subgraphs.
 Fortunately, Ethereum requires ten confirmations to achieve finality[[6]](https://github.com/twodude/ghost-relay/blob/master/README.md#references).
 It is possible to prune all the other subgraphs which have no relationship with recent blocks, except a main-chain's one.
 -->

+## Discussions

+* No uncles if there are few relayer.

+* Both short block interval and longest chain rule cause ```reorg``` frequently.

+* There are no strengths using longest chain rule implementation.

 ## ToDo: How to Use :: longest.sol

 Working on it...